cgradwohl/homepage/README.md

 <br />

-2. add Mongoose schemas
+2. add Mongoose schemas and registering the schema in the mongoose config file

         2.1 add ./app/models/user.server.model.js <-- mongoose db schema for mongodb
         2.2 include user.server.model.js file in the mongosoose.js configuration file
             and make sure mongoose conig file is called first in server.js

+3.